hqin18/hqin18.github.io/_posts/2019-07-16-Preparing Capital One Interview.md

  - [Brief Intro](https://hci.stanford.edu/courses/cs448g/a2/files/map_reduce_tutorial.pdf)
  - [Very Helpful - Hadoop vs Spark vs MapReduce](http://www.metistream.com/comparing-hadoop-mapreduce-spark-flink-storm/)
  - [Top Hadoop questions & answers](https://www.datasciencecentral.com/profiles/blogs/top-11-hadoop-interview-questions-answers)

+ 4. Explain how RDDs work with Scala in Spark
+ - Resilient Distributed Datasets (RDD) is a fundamental data structure of Spark.
+It is an immutable distributed collection of objects.
+Each dataset in RDD is divided into logical partitions, which may be computed on different nodes of the cluster.
+RDDs can contain any type of Python, Java, or Scala objects, including user-defined classes.
+ - Data sharing is slow with Mapreduce due to replication, serialization, and disk IO
+ - Most of the Hadoop applications, they spend more than 90% of the time doing HDFS read-write operations.
+ - Spark stores the state of memory as an object across the jobs and the object is sharable between those jobs.
+Data sharing in memory is 10 to 100 times faster than network and Disk.

 ### Credit Modeling questions